Microsoft/azure-docs.pt-pt/articles/cognitive-services/Bing-Autosuggest/includes/quickstarts/autosuggest-client-library-csharp.md

 ...
 ```

-A partir do diretório do projeto, abra o ficheiro *program.cs* no seu editor ou IDE preferido.
+A partir do diretório do projeto, abra o ficheiro *program.cs* no seu editor preferido ou IDE.
 Adicione as `using` seguintes diretivas:

 ```csharp
 using System;